PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 Typically, an interface integrates QNodes with external libraries as follows:

-* It wraps the QNode, returning a QNode that accepts and returns the core data structure of the classical machine learning library (e.g., a TF tensor, Torch tensor, Autograd NumPy array, etc).
+* It wraps the QNode, returning a QNode that accepts and returns the core data structure of the classical machine learning library (e.g., a TensorFlow or PyTorch tensor, Autograd NumPy array, etc).

 * It unwraps the input data structures to simple NumPy arrays, so that the